MuhammadSaif700/Weather-logger/README.md

    ```

 4. **Access the Application**

    - Open your browser and navigate to `http://localhost:3000`
-   - The application will load with the weather input interface

----

-## 🎯 How to Use
+##  How to Use

-### Basic Weather Lookup

-1.Enter a city → select suggestion
+1. Enter a city → select suggestion
 2. Click Get Weather
-3. View background animations + weather stats
-4. Use AI assistant to:
+3. Use AI assistant to get predictions

-Get predictions

-Ask “What should I wear?”

-Check activity suitability

-Analyze patterns

----

-## 🚀 Deployment
-You can host the frontend on:

-- Netlify
-- Vercel
-- GitHub Pages

 ## 🎥 Demo

 [![Watch the video](demo-thumbnail.png)](https://github.com/user-attachments/assets/a6b520fd-8f42-4be6-82c1-c9c6a95d6c2d)

-**Experience the future of weather data with AI-powered insights!**
+## Deployment

+- Netlify

+## Contributing
+- Please feel free to contribute.

+**Weather logger**